Today function gave way to the faith of my child, dispersing the mist of protection I had created for myself...

 Interesting, I thought, her Torah portion regards the journey of the patriarchs and matriarchs of Israel, beginning with the instruction regarding vows and the protection of women against rash vows.
 My daughter made her vow to G-d today knowing that He would lead her in peace, guiding her into the future, journeying with her through this world toward the Olam Haba—World to come.
 She was allowing the Father to make plans for her, willingly trusting Him.

 At intervals throughout the ceremony she would glance up at me looking for direction or waiting on the next bracha--blessing.
 When her eyes met mine I saw another reality, a greater purpose.
 I saw her eyes meet the Father’s eyes and I saw her being directed by Him, I was standing in the background, a brother in faith, a fellow pilgrim.

-The smoke I had blown into the occasion was simply my fear of loosing her to womanhood, another letting go; this was easily dispersed by the wind of the Ruach ha-Kodesh—Holy Spirit.
-I wasn't loosing her, I was simply changing positions; once I had walked before her, now I will walk beside her and together we will lift our eyes to HaShem—G-d.
+The smoke I had blown into the occasion was simply my fear of losing her to womanhood, another letting go; this was easily dispersed by the wind of the Ruach Ha-Kodesh—Holy Spirit.
+I wasn't losing her, I was simply changing positions; once I had walked before her, now I will walk beside her and together we will lift our eyes to HaShem—G-d.

 We gathered today to honor my youngest daughter, my daughter had come to honor G-d and His Torah—written and living--and in doing so she honored us all.

 Founder of the Beth Melekh International Messiah Following Jewish Community,